Fiskie/8chan-captcha-solver/README.md

 ------------

 1. Triggering captcha currently makes the page scroll to the top.
-2. Upside down characters are a bit of a bitch to deal with, because sometimes they're made invisible by their rotation but other times they aren't.
+2. Upside down characters are a bit of a bitch to deal with, because sometimes they're made invisible by their rotation but other times they aren't based on the pivot.
+Yet to figure that out.
-3. Generally it's not as accurate as I'd like it to be and it'll be refined further.
-This script was the result of a lot of guesswork and done after a mild hangover.